Skip to main content Skip to footer

 bitmap.SaveAsTiff("Sample3.tiff");

 Let's consider an e-commerce firm that generates its invoices in HTML.
-These invoices are related to the customers’ transactions and can be rendered programmatically using C# in separate JPEG or PNG images to generate a single report.
+These invoices relate to the customers' transactions and can be rendered programmatically using C# in separate JPEG or PNG images to generate a single report.
 All stakeholders can view the potential customers and then analyze the data for quarterly sales targets.

 To meet this requirement, generate images corresponding to the invoices.